Tuesday, October 29, 2024

 Drain the liquid, discard the ginger, and place the fish on a serving plate.

-Pour the chilli coriander sauce over the fish.
+Pour the sauce atop.

-Garnish with coriander leaves and spring onion.
+Optional: garnish with coriander leaves and spring onion.
+Add some sliced cucumber as well.

 No comments: